 At the time of the article’s publication, the work of the “Consilium ad exsequendam Constitutionem de Sacra Liturgia” was still in its infancy.

-The article is available in the Reporter archives here, and a digital “clipping” of the article is pictured below.
+The article is available from The Catholic News Archives, and a digital “clipping” of the article is pictured below.
 Click the thumbnail to expand the image.

 Many aspects of what the article describes are interesting.
 It reflects twentieth-century liturgical reform at a very specific moment in time.
 Following are some unsystematic observations, following the order of the article: